-Submissions are open from Friday, June 15th - Wednesday, August 1st at 11:59pm PST.
+Submissions are open from Monday, May 6th through Friday, June 28th at 11:59pm PST.

 May I nominate someone who has been recognized with a Teen Impact Award before?

 Certainly!
-As long as the impactful action has occurred after August, 2017.
+As long as the impactful action has occurred during the current 2018-2019 school year.